List of John Deere tractors: Power ratings / model numbers

 For example, the new 3032E tractor will be a 3000 with 32 hp rated engine; the E is low-specification.
-This tractor represents the 2007 model year 3203 for its specification, not to be mistaken for the 3320 which has the same horsepower but more features and at a higher price.
+This tractor represents the 2007 model year 3203 for its specification, not to be mistaken for the 3320 which has the same power but more features and at a higher price.
 Over the next few years, all tractors will get this scheme.
-The issue is that Deere is using rated engine horsepower in the name, not PTO horsepower, which is usually less.
+The issue is that Deere is using rated engine power in the name, not PTO power, which is usually less.

 2008 models (new nomenclature)

 In 2008, the first John Deere tractors to get the new naming scheme were the 5D, 5E, 5E Limited edition, and the 6D Series tractors.
 These tractors were introduced at the annual Deere & Company dealer meeting; this year's event was held in Denver, Colorado.